 Construction: There is the potential for some amphibian species to be disturbed and possibly killed by the construction activities where service/access roads and pylon bases impact amphibian habitats.
-The majority of amphibians are associated with wetland and/or river habitats which are abundant along all of the proposed route alternatives.
-Alternative 1 has the most pristine watercourses of all the route options.
-The Endangered Knysna Leaf-Folding Frog (Afrixalus knysnae) inhabits a coastal mosaic of vegetation types, including mountain fynbos heathland, and forest.
-These vegetation types are most abundant along alternative route option 1.
+The majority of amphibians are associated with wetland and/or river habitats and so there is less likelihood of encountering amphibians compared to reptiles.